Physics-informed DeepCT: Sinogram Wavelet Decomposition Meets Masked Diffusion: Method

 where $\hat{y}_{s}$ and $\hat{y}_{h}$ represent the projection domain and the wavelet domain data in the reconstruction stage, respectively. $\tilde{H}_{h}[\cdot]$ represents extracting the high-frequency components of the wavelet domain from the sinogram.
 The hyperparameters $\nu_{s}$ and $\nu_{h}$ are used to balance data consistency and regularized priors.
 High-frequency information extraction is expressed as follows: where $\tilde{H}[\cdot]$ represents the full-frequency information, $\tilde{H}_{l}[\cdot]$ represents the low-frequency component and $\tilde{H}_{h}[\cdot]$ represents the high-frequency component.

-We optimize the two-stage process through successive iterations of SRM and SHD.
-Specifically, SRM is optimized using a sinogram-based score model, while SHD is optimized by enhancing the details of the high-frequency components in the wavelet domain.
-This approach facilitates the transition from global consistency to fine details.
-The process can be formalized into the following two steps:
+Through the iterative optimization mechanism of SRM and SHD, a smooth transition from global consistency to detail precision is effectively achieved.

-\subsubsection{Sinogram Generation}
+\subsection{Sinogram Generation}

-{ The sinogram generation stage, as the first subproblem, is designed to enhance global information to ensure data consistency and integrity.
-This stage can be broken down into the following two subproblems: Eq.
-(22) can be considered a data consistency term for the sinogram, which can be simplified to the following equation by ensuring the alignment between the generated data and the original data: The predictor serves as a variance explosion (VE) SDE solver to generate an estimate for the next reconstruction iteration, which is solved numerically through backdiffusion.
-Using the trained model $\textbf{s}_{\theta_{s}}$ for the reverse SDE generates samples, and the discretization of the predictor is formulated as follows: